FC Drouais

 Football Club Drouais is a French association football team based in Dreux, France.
-The team, founded in 1991, plays its home games at the Stade Jean-Bruck in Dreux.
-As of the 2022–23 season, they play in Championnat National 3, the fifth tier of French football. in 2018 they were administratively relegated from Championnat National 3 for breach of financial rules.
+Founded in 1991, the team plays its home games at Stade Jean-Bruck in Dreux.
+As of the 2023–24 season, they compete in Régional 1, the sixth tier of French football, following relegation from Championnat National 3.
+In 2018, they were administratively relegated from Championnat National 3 for breaching financial regulations.